Phantomnexus/FrankensteinCivMcMacros/Mapart/Readme.md

 I am a bit lazy

-this bot is 100% human formulated
+this bot is 100% human formulated.